 Why Is Knowing Your Audience Important for Email Marketing?

 When you know your target audience, it means you understand their problems, needs, interests, and preferences.
 A deeper understanding of your customer makes it easy for you to segment them based on various attributes.
+By tailoring content specifically to the interests and needs of your target audience, you can make sure they land on your site and increase the chance that they will convert to subscribers and even customers.

 Studies have shown that personalized emails garner 2.5 times higher click-through rates and are six times more likely to increase conversion.
 Moreover, personalized emails deliver 20% more sales opportunities than non-personalized campaigns.